ssato/packagemaker/README.rst

 instead of just an archive file.

-Packaging process is fully automated and you can package files, dirs and symlinks by just passing paths list and package information.
+Packaging process is fully automated and you can package files, dirs and symlinks by just passing paths list and package information to PackageMaker.

 It helps building packages of existing files on your system by automating almost all of the steps needed for packaing: arrange source tree, create